CNN Chile

-Cable News Network Chile (known as CNN Chile and abbreviated as CNN CL) is a Chilean pay television news channel launched on 4 December 2008.
-It was originally a joint venture between VTR Chile and Warner Bros.
-Discovery.
+Cable News Network Chile (known as CNN Chile and abbreviated as CNN CL) is a Chilean pay television news channel and news website launched on 4 December 2008.
+It was originally a joint venture between VTR Chile and WarnerMedia.
 The channel is based in Santiago, Chile.

 It is the local version of popular TV news channel CNN, which had previously shown interest in the Chilean market when it covered the 2005 presidential elections through CNN en Español.

 History

 The news channel is partnered with free-to-air network Chilevisión since 2010, when Turner Broadcasting System purchased it for $145 million to Sebastian Piñera's family.

 Since 2016, it is completely owned by Turner Broadcasting System Latin America as VTR sold its participation in the channel to them.